elbesson/elbesson/README.md

 - 👋 Hi, I’m @elbesson
 - 👀 I’m interested in flutter, swift e javascript, typescript, NestJs, Angular
-- 🌱 I’m currently angular and typescript
+- 🌱 I’m currently working on QA and Fullstack Developer
 - 💞️ I’m looking to collaborate on NestJs
 - 📫 How to reach me ... elbessongazineu@gmail.com